Skip to main content

 Tourism Tasmania

 Workshops cover everything from forging essentials to crafting Japanese-style chef knives, filling the cosy workshop with the warmth of fire and the heavy sounds of the tools and industrial machinery of the trade.
-In one Off Season workshop, attendees make blades using purely Tasmanian iron ores.
+In one Off Season workshop, attendees made blades using purely Tasmanian iron ores.

 “That's very specific to the place,” he says, “where we actually start with the rock or the ore and we smelt all of that down and then fuse it together.